Pytest & CI

 def enforce_domain_boundary(request):

-if "cross_domain" not in request.node.keywords:
+if "cross_domain" in request.node.keywords:

 yield